The Lear Kaleido is a new hybrid IEM with a single dynamic driver and two balanced armatures priced at HK$1,699.

 Accessories & Packaging

-Lear’s packaging is tidy and consistent with a lot of their IEMs in this price point.
+Lear’s packaging is tidy and consistent with a lot of their IEMs at this price point.
 You get a black branded cardboard box with a contoured foam layering on the inside for the carry case and IEMs.

 The summarized list of accessories inside the box is as follows